7 Safe and Festive Ways to Celebrate Easter

 3. Send Easter cards to family and friends

-You could make them by hand or print some out.
-They don’t have to be fancy, it’s the thought that matters most.
+You can make them by hand or print them.
+They don’t have to be fancy; it’s the thought that matters most.

 Some templates you might like:

-4. Have a virtual family gathering on Easter Sunday
+4. Have Virtual Family Gatherings on Easter Sunday (if Necessary)

 For free one-on-one video calls: